Manulife Selects Akka to Operationalize Agentic AI within its Enterprise AI Platform

 Akka to provide a secure and scalable software foundation to build trusted AI-powered business applications

-TORONTO and SAN FRANCISCO, March 10, 2026 /CNW/ - Manulife announced today that Akka has been selected as its latest partner supporting the development of its enterprise agentic AI platform.
+TORONTO and SAN FRANCISCO, March 10, 2026 /PRNewswire/ -- Manulife announced today that Akka has been selected as its latest partner supporting the development of its enterprise agentic AI platform.
 By bringing Akka's durable and highly available runtime into the ecosystem, Manulife will strengthen the platform's security, reliability, and performance as it embeds AI into critical workflows and expands adoption across the organization.

 "Our insurance and investment businesses are built on trust, and that same principle guides our approach to AI," said Jodie Wallis, Global Chief AI Officer for Manulife.
 "As we explore technologies that can help us scale reliable, compliant and resilient AI systems, solutions like Akka illustrate how enterprises can build and operate agentic systems with the speed, predictability, and governance required in highly regulated environments.
 Their focus on orchestration, safety, operational SLAs, and system reliability reflects exactly the kind of rigor that supports responsible AI and consistent customer value."